HighlanderRobotics/Highlanders-Training/Docs/Architecture/KitbotExampleWalkthrough.md

 Also notice the jump in inputs when the deadband stops applying.
 For an exaggerated one like this it would be an issue, but for a real input the deadband is usually small enough that this jump is not significant.

-Lets add a function in RobotContainer to modify the joystick inputs.
+Let's add a function in RobotContainer to modify the joystick inputs.

 Create a function that takes in a double and returns a double called `modifyJoystick`.
-Lets start by adding the squaring of the input.
+Let's start by adding the squaring of the input.
-To do this we multiply our input by itself, but in the process we lose the sign of the input.
+To do this, we multiply our input by itself, but in the process we lose the sign of the input.
 We can use `Math.signum` to add it back in.

 ```Java